 A one-way Copenhagen Airport to Copenhagen ticket across three zones costs around $6 USD (at time of writing).

-You can buy the Copenhagen Card from the app, or pre-order one in advance and pick it up at the airport.
+You can also purchase it on the app later, but why not get the Copenhagen Card in advance when it covers your transportation and attractions?
 I’ll cover more on the Copenhagen Card later.

 From Terminal 3, follow the signs for the train platform.
 Trains from Copenhagen Airport to Central Station leave from platform 2.
 Trains run 24/7 and take only 12 to 15 minutes to reach Copenhagen Central Station (København H).
+It really is the way to go.

 Copenhagen Airport Metro